Istiaq-Hossain-Shawon/istiaq-hossain-shawon/README.md

-### Hi there 👋, Hi, I'm Istiaq a full Stack Developer from Dhaka,Bangladesh
+### Hi there 👋, I'm Istiaq, a full Stack Developer from Dhaka,Bangladesh
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 If you found value in something I have created, please feel free to give me a shout out ♥ on mail(hossain.ict@gmail.com).
 Feel free to reach out in case you want to just get in touch also

 Skills: ASP.NET / MVC / C# / Angular / RDBMS / JAVA /  JS / HTML / CSS